 Researching Soldiers who Served in the 37th Lancers (Baluch Horse) during WW1

 British Officers: First start off by looking for a service record at the British Library and then at the National Archives.
 If the officer was commissioned into the Indian Army Reserve of Officers then look for an application.
 British officers’ Confidential Reports are useful and as the regiment remained in India there is a complete set until 1919.
-I offer a copying service for all these documents.
 Many British officers served with another regiment during the war, so you will need to check multiple copies of the Indian Army List which will also contain promotion dates.

 Indian Officers: Looking for an officer in the Indian Army List will give you their promotion and enlistment dates.
 You will want to look at a war service statement which appeared in the January Indian Army Lists.
 Try to get the latest date you can as they do become more detailed.
 If you find an Indian officer attached to another regiment you’ll want to get that regiment’s war diaries as Indian officers are often mentioned by name.